≡ Menu ≡ Menu

 There are five esophageal cancer stages.
 In stage 0 esophageal cancer, the cancer is only in the top layer of cells that line the inside of the esophagus (epithelium).
 In stage I esophageal cancer, the cancer may have grown into the lamina propria, muscularis mucosa (tissue under the epithelium), submucosa or the muscularis propria (a thick muscle layer).
 In stage 2 esophageal cancer, the cancer may have grown into the lamina propria, muscularis propria, muscularis mucosa, submucosa, or a few lymph nodes or the cancer may have spread to the outer layer of the esophagus or adventitia.
 In stage 3 esophageal cancer, the cancer may have spread into the pleura (the tissue covering the lungs), the pericardium (the thin sac that surrounds the heart), the diaphragm and/or more lymph nodes.
 In stage 4 esophageal cancer, the cancer may have metastatized to other areas of the body, such as the trachea, the aorta, spine, liver, brain, lungs, stomach, pancreas and/or more lymph nodes.

-If you or someone you love took Zantac or Ranitidine and suffered from esophagus cancer, you may be entitled to compensation from a Zantac esophageal cancer lawsuit case or settlement claim.
+If you or someone you love took Zantac and suffered from esophagus cancer, you may be entitled to compensation from a Zantac esophageal cancer lawsuit case or settlement claim.
 Contact a drug injury lawyer to request a free case review.

 Note: In addition, if you were diagnosed with esophageal cancer after being exposed to contaminated water at Camp Lejeune, you may also be able to recover compensation from a Camp Lejeune lawsuit.